Consider the following possible mishaps that could occur in your home:

 Q: I travel frequently and bring my most precious possessions, such as my jewelry, with me.
 Won’t my car insurance cover these items if I’m driving or otherwise traveling when something happens to them?

-Q: Can I protect my collectible artwork, jewelry, and other expensive items with renters insurance?
+Q: Can I protect my collectible artwork, jewelry and other expensive items with renters insurance?

-A: Yes.
-That’s another good reason to have renters insurance — if you’ve taken some of your favorite (and valuable) items with you to your new rental.
-However, most insurers place a maximum dollar limit on how much they’ll pay for these specialty items if they’re lost, damaged, or stolen.
+A: Yes!
+In fact, that’s another reason to have renters insurance — if you’ve taken some of your favorite (and valuable) items with you to your new rental.

 Q: How do companies determine my renters insurance rates?